-As a sovereign nation, the KIC mission is to enhance and protect the interests of the Tribe and its Tribal citizens, to assist our Tribal members in becoming self-sufficient through the provision of socioeconomic services, to enrich and uphold our cultural heritage and traditional way of way.
+As a sovereign nation, the KIC mission is to enhance and protect the interests of the Tribe and its Tribal citizens, to assist our Tribal members in becoming self-sufficient through the provision of socioeconomic services, to enrich and uphold our cultural heritage and traditional way of life.

 Revillagigedo Island is the ancestral territory of the Taánta kwaan Tlingit and Saánya kwaan Tlingit.
 The Seventeenth Century saw the arrival of the Haida who migrated from Haida Gwaii, British Columbia.
 In 1887, the Tsimshian canoed from British Columbia to Annette Island with Father William Duncan.
 During World War II, many Aleut people were relocated to a federal Civilian Conservation Corps work camp at Ward Lake.
 This brief historical background is the foundation of Ketchikan Indian Community [KIC].
 KIC’s tribal citizens are descendants of Tlingit, Haida & Tsimshian as well as Aleut and many other tribal nations.